altmattr/mq-magic/stem_club/0_introduction.md

   1. Build a model
   1. What is the model doing (aka how does AI work)?
   1. Setting up the hardware
-  1. Creating the firmware and Powering the Pi
+  1. Installing the firmware and Powering the Pi
-  1. Controlling the Pi from the SenseHat
   1. Connecting to the Pi
   1. Controlling the Pi via command line
   1. Trying existing models